Ficool

 The reaction was violent.

-He stumbled back, his breath hitching.
+He stumbled back, gasping for air.

 No, not blank.
 They were gone.

 In their place, at the very back of the book, was a single page made of what looked like solidified shadow.
 It didn't have a spell name.
 It didn't have a description.
-It just had a single word in the center, written in a script that seemed to move when he wasn't looking directly at it.
+It just had a single word in the center, written in a script that seemed to writhe when he wasn't looking directly at it.

 [ANTI-MAGIC]